Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis Based on the Extended Rational Krylov Subspace Method

 \subsection{Selection of reduction order and shift time}

-One critical aspect of the rational Krylov subspace method is to select the shift frequency $\sigma$.
-In this work, instead of using $\sigma$, we chose to use shift time $t_{s} = 1/\sigma$, which can be viewed as the time constant of the system that we are more interested in.
+One critical aspect of the rational Krylov subspace method is selecting the expansion point $s_0$.
+In this work, instead of using $s_0$ directly, we use shift time $t_{s} = 1/s_0$, which can be viewed as the time constant of the system behavior of greatest interest.
+Two questions naturally arise: (i) how to obtain a good initial estimate for the shift time, and (ii) how to optimally tune it along with the reduction order.
+The following two subsections address each in turn.